martinjw/dbschemareader/DatabaseSchemaReaderTest/README.txt

-﻿This test project is a Visual Studio 2008/2010 MsTest project.
+﻿This test project is a Visual Studio 2015 MsTest project.
-You can easily convert it to NUnit:
-- delete reference to Microsoft.VisualStudio.QualityTools.UnitTestFramework
-- add reference to NUnit.framework
-- in properties, add the conditional compilation symbol NUNIT

 Many of these tests are INTEGRATION TESTS.
 They interact with the database, IO and .net ADO data providers.